MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/quickstarts/ios/analytics.md

 If you have not already, first follow the [getting started tutorial](getting-started.md) to set up the sample Swift app.

 ## Open the app and view user Analytics
+To see users, session, and other information on the Overview page:
 1. Run the app using .xcworkspace, or from your device.
+2. Interact with the sample app from the simulator or device.
-2. Go to the **Analytics** service in [Mobile Center](https://mobile.azure.com/apps).
+3. Go to the **Analytics** service in [Mobile Center](https://mobile.azure.com/apps).
+There may be a short delay before the page is updated.

-Once the app runs on any device or simulator, you should start seeing users, session, and other information on the Overview page.

 ## Send and view custom events